dafny-lang/dafny/docs/_includes/Expressions.md

 constant is during program analysis, before verification or execution takes place.
-For example, a compiler can choose an optimized representation of a `newtype` that is a subset of `int` if it knows the range of possible values of the subset type: if the range is within 0 to 255 (inclusive), then an unsigned 8-bit representation can be used.
+For example, a compiler can choose an optimized representation of a `newtype` that is a subset of `int` if it knows the range of possible values of the subset type: if the range is within 0 to less than 256, then an unsigned 8-bit representation can be used.

 To continue this example, suppose a new type is defined as